BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Rasdhoo Atoll for calm waters and great diving?
+When is the absolute best time to visit Rasdhoo Atoll if I'm hoping for calm seas and incredible visibility for diving?

-What's the deal with alcohol on local islands like Rasdhoo?
+What's the deal with alcohol on Rasdhoo?
+Can I expect to find it easily?

-How do I get around Rasdhoo Atoll and to the surrounding dive sites?
+How do I get around Rasdhoo Atoll itself, and what's the best way to get to the surrounding sandbanks or uninhabited islands?

 What is the cheapest month to visit Rasdhoo Atoll, Maldives?